-Urban Design
+Urban and Environmental Design

-Santa Rosa has a rich landscape of historical buildings, thoughtfully designed contemporary developments, and views of the local landscape.
-The physical form of each neighborhood, gathering or shopping area, corridor, and district can contribute to livability and quality of life.
-Appropriate urban design standards encourage development to highlight and not detract from the natural and historical features of established areas, create distinct architectural identities in emerging areas, and protect views of the natural, unbuilt areas surrounding Santa Rosa.
-Figure 4-1: Visualizing the Concepts
+Santa Rosa is a vibrant, attractive city with a rich landscape of historic buildings, an active downtown, distinct and livable neighborhoods, and thoughtfully designed contemporary developments, set in an enviable natural environment.
+The physical form of each neighborhood, gathering place, shopping area, corridor, and district can contribute to livability, quality of life, and overall beauty of the city.

+Appropriate urban design standards encourage development to highlight and not detract from the natural and historic features of established areas, create distinct architectural identities in emerging areas, and protect views of the natural, unbuilt areas surrounding Santa Rosa.

+Figure 4-1 Visualizing the Concepts

-URBAN DESIGN, HISTORIC PRESERVATION, AND ART AND CULTURE
+URBAN DESIGN, CULTURAL AND TRIBAL CULTURAL RESOURCES, HISTORIC PRESERVATION, AND ART AND CULTURE